 But it’s definitely useful for budgeters looking first and foremost for insight into household spending and saving patterns that they haven’t thought about intentionally before and for consumers eager to set and stick to long-term savings goals.

-If you’re among the few Americans who’s never developed a budget or spending plan, you’re under no obligation to start now.
-Many people do just fine by following a few basic money management principles, such as spend less than you earn and pay yourself first.
+If you’re among the few Americans who’s never developed a budgeting system or spending plan, you’re under no obligation to start now.
+Many people do just fine by following a few basic money management principles and sound spending habits, such as “spend less than you earn” and “pay yourself first.”

 But adherence to tried-and-true money maxims is not mutually exclusive of creating and sticking to a budget or spending plan.
 They’re complimentary — the latter helping to achieve the former, and vice versa.